International Pet Travel

 INCIDENCE OF RABIES:

 You can also travel to a COUNTRY WITH A HIGH INCIDENCE OF RABIES from a THIRD COUNTRY with only the proper pet passport and sometimes an import permit.
-These countries do not require a blood titre test and most do not require a microchip.
+These countries do not require a Blood Titer test and most do not require a microchip.
 You may have a problem returning to a THIRD COUNTRY or a RABIES FREE COUNTRY.
 SEE NEXT PARAGRAPH

 From a COUNTRY WITH A HIGH INCIDENCE OF RABIES to a

-With the exception of the United States and Canada and a handful of other countries, anytime you travel from a country with a HIGH INCIDENCE OF RABIES to a THIRD COUNTRY, a blood titre test will be required, your pet must be micro chipped and you will need the proper pet passport forms for that country.
-For individual country veterinary certificates for over 190 countries, visit the Pet Travel Store.
+With the exception of the United States and Canada and a handful of other countries, anytime you travel from a country with a HIGH INCIDENCE OF RABIES to a THIRD COUNTRY, a Blood Titer test will be required, your pet must be microchipped and you will need the proper pet passport forms for that country.
+For individual country veterinary certificates for over 240 countries, visit the Pet Travel Store.